The teachings of the Divine Principle are used as a means of controlling people.

 2. Leaving proper position – Members must keep the position assigned to them by God, who works through Moon, His central figure on earth in this age.
 If they leave their position, they will make a condition for Satan to invade.
 They must fulfill the responsibilities they have been given, no matter what the cost.
 Besides the individual level, Moon has also assigned positions to nations, e.g. Korea, Japan and the USA as Adam, Eve and the Archangel (who should have served Adam and Eve), etc. Members from each nation must fulfill their responsibilities for the ‘providence of restoration’ without question or complaint.
 Neither individuals nor nations should leave their positions, or fail, or they will delay the providence and cause further pain to God.

-3. Reversal of Dominion – Man’s sin involved a reversal of dominion – failing to obey a superior.
-This is a heinous offense in the Unification Church, and even thinking critically of a superior will incur God’s displeasure.
+3. Reversal of Dominion – Man’s sin involved a reversal of dominion – failing to obey a person in a higher position.
+This is a serious offense in the Unification Church, and even thinking critically of a superior will incur God’s displeasure.
 They must not repeat the negative feelings of the archangel.
 Even if a member has greater abilities, and can see their leader is making mistakes, they must dutifully obey and accept that God put them in these positions for a purpose, no doubt to overcome sinful nature.
 Members are reminded that Cain killed Abel, and that any ‘Cain-type thoughts’ should be subjugated.
+(Leaders from Korea are from the chosen nation.)

 4. Multiplication of Sin – Any negative or critical thoughts should be kept to oneself and never spread to anyone else (see Reversal of Dominion).
 The fall involved multiplication of sin; Eve was seduced, then in turn she seduced Adam.
 So no two people can be allowed to establish close relationships.
 Members must fear multiplying sin.
 If two members spend too much time together – being horizontal – it should be reported to a leader (central figure).
 Prevention of horizontal attachments is a good reason to keep moving members around.
 (Belonging to Moon’s church can be a lonely experience.)
 All attachments and loyalty should only be to Moon as the ‘True Parent.’